ildizsigrai/ildizsigrai/README.md

 🎓 Background: I am a self-taught web developer, on a journey to create dynamic and user-friendly web experiences.

-💻 Skills: Proficient in HTML, CSS, and JavaScript, and eager to expand my knowledge in web development.

 ### My Journey:

 🔭 Transitioning: My background is in Law and Compliance.
 I'm excited to apply my problem-solving skills and creativity to develop innovative software solutions.